-Issue 1: Should the Commission grant Florida Power & Light Company's (FPL) petition for exemption from the request for proposal (RFP) requirement of Rule 25-22.082, Florida Administrative Code, for its next planned advanced technology coal generating units, which are currently scheduled to be placed in service in 2012 and 2013?
+Issue 1: Should the Commission grant Florida Power & Light Company's (FPL) petition for exemption from the requirements of Rule 25-22.082, Florida Administrative Code, for its next planned advanced technology coal generating unit?

 Recommendation: Yes.
-An exemption from the RFP requirement will provide FPL with the opportunity to stay on schedule for the first unit's planned 2012 in-service date.
-Construction of the first unit allows cost saving measures to be gained from building a second unit, in 2013, at the same site.
-FPL has estimated that an exemption will save between \$400 to \$600 million and that FPL could file a need determination for both units by May 1, 2007.
-If FPL does not file a need determination within the estimated time frame, there will be no benefits associated with the RFP exemption.
-Therefore, the Commission should limit the exemption to May 1, 2007.
+An exemption from the RFP requirement will provide FPL with the opportunity to stay on schedule for the unit's planned 2012 in-service date.
+FPL has estimated that an exemption will save at least six months.
+If FPL does not file a need determination within the estimated six month time savings, there will be no benefits associated with the RFP exemption.
+Therefore, the Commission should limit the exemption to six months from the date of the consummating order.
+FPL should file a need determination petition for the 2012 coal plant within this timeframe, or issue an RFP for the capacity.
 (Harlow)

-Staff Analysis: FPL's most recent Ten-Year Site Plan (TYSP) includes two planned 850 megawatt pulverized coal generating units with in-service dates of June 2012 and June 2013.
-The original site for FPL's proposed coal units was in St. Lucie County.
-FPL planned to issue an RFP for coal capacity in the Summer of 2006 in order to meet a June 2012 in-service date for its first pulverized coal unit.
-However, in November 2005, the St. Lucie County Commission denied FPL's requests for land use and zoning requirements.
-Since another site has yet to be announced, FPL has not yet issued an RFP for coal capacity.
-Therefore, it appears that FPL has requested an exemption from the RFP process in order to stay on schedule for the plant, rather than to accelerate the June 2012 in-service date.
+Staff Analysis: Pursuant to Rule 25-22.082(18), Florida Administrative Code, FPL seeks an exemption from the Commission's RFP requirement for its next planned advanced technology coal generating unit.
+FPL does not identify the expected in-service date of the coal unit discussed in its petition.
+FPL's most recent Ten-Year Site Plan (TYSP), however, includes two planned 850 megawatt pulverized coal generating units with in-service dates of June 2012 and June 2013.

+FPL stated in its September 2005 RFP for its natural gas-fired West County Units 1 and 2 that it planned to issue an RFP for coal capacity in the Summer of 2006, in order to meet a June 2012 in-service date for its first pulverized coal unit.
+As FPL has not yet issued an RFP, it appears that FPL has requested an exemption in order to stay on schedule for the plant, rather than to accelerate the June 2012 in-service date.